TigsterCox/Smol-Panini-Case/README.md

  - Something hot (solding iron set to the temp you print at is perfect)
  - Some wire

-I would reccomend printing these out of PLA+, PETG or *proper* ABS @ 0.1mm layer height (0.2 is fine but doesnt look as nice).
+I would reccomend printing these out of PLA+, PETG or better @ 0.1mm layer height (0.2 is fine but doesnt look as nice).

 CHECK YOUR ORIENTATIONS BEFORE PRINTING